Nearly half of emergency physicians report being physically assaulted at work. Among emergency nurses, 70 percent have been hit or kicked on the job.

 Violence in the emergency department not only harms health care professionals who are committed to helping others, but it interferes with the delivery of high-quality patient care.
 It’s time to speak up.
 It’s time for No Silence on ED Violence.

 Announcing the No Silence on ED Violence Campaign

 Share Your Story: Follow No Silence on ED Violence on Facebook, Twitter and Instagram.
 Join the conversation and share your story to help build public awareness using #StopEDViolence.

 Resources: Educational and training resources, as well as position statements and research, that offer context to the ED violence crisis and provide suggestions for mitigating it.

 Report (Coming Soon): Go-to information and guidance on reporting workplace assaults to hospital administrators and law enforcement.

 Advocacy: Summaries of proposed and current state and federal legislation aimed at curbing violence in health care, and materials you can use to voice your support for tougher laws.

-Join Us (Coming Soon): Add your name to the list of those who support victims of workplace violence and choose to speak out against violence in the ED.
+Join Us: Add your name to the list of those who support victims of workplace violence and choose to speak out against violence in the ED.